QaisPoonawala/ai-quiz/For AWS Deployment/CLOUDFORMATION.md

 1. AWS CLI installed and configured on Windows
 2. Docker Desktop for Windows installed
-3. MongoDB Atlas account
-4. Domain registered in Route 53
-5. PowerShell 5.1 or later
+3. PowerShell 5.1 or later

 ## Deployment Steps